webui-dev/webui/examples/C/README.md

 ## Additional Examples

-- [`text-editor`](https://github.com/webui-dev/webui/tree/main/examples/C/text-editor): Windows example of a text editor written in C using WebUI as the GUI library.
+- [`text-editor`](https://github.com/webui-dev/webui/tree/main/examples/C/text-editor): Example of a text editor written in C using WebUI as the GUI library.
 The final executable is portable and has less than _1 MB_ in size (_+html and css files_).